MischaU8/yumyum/display/outliner-collapse-all-groups_43_SZgTZ_xc.md

-yum yum Floyd here with a quick look at collapsing all groups in the outliner in plasticity you can collapse individual groups in the outliner by clicking the small carrot next to the category name use the carrot in the top right of the
+yum yum Floyd here with a quick look at collapsing all groups in the outliner in
+Plasticity you can collapse individual groups in the outliner by clicking the small carrot next to the category name use the carrot in the top right of the